MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-apply-sales-transactions-manually.md

 5. Choose the **OK** button to return to the cash receipt journal.
 6. Post the sales journal.

+> [!IMPORTANT]
-**Important**: When you apply entries in different currencies, the entries are converted to USD.
+>   When you apply entries in different currencies, the entries are converted to USD.
 Although the exchange rates for the two currencies are fixed, for example between USD and EUR, there may be a small residual amount when they are converted to USD.
 These small residual amounts are posted as gains and losses to the account specified in the **Realized Gains Account** or **Realized Losses Account** fields in the **Currencies** window.
 The **Amount (USD)** field is also adjusted on the vendor ledger entries.

 ## To correct an application of customer entries
 When you correct an application, correcting entries that are identical to the original entry but with opposite sign in the amount field are created and posted for all entries, including all general ledger posting derived from the application, such as payment discount and currency gains/losses.
 The entries that were closed by the application are reopened.